 Can’t find a certain item?
 Be creative with what you DO have — the most important part is that your child is engaged and having fun.

-Tips for a great day camp (at home) experience
+Tips for a great summer experience

 There are so many benefits for you and your child when you play together.